heavymelon/policies/limits.md

 # Limits

 This page explains how we handle varous limits in our applications and services.
 In all cases, we'll give you choices to move forward.
 We don't want your inconvienience.
 What we are looking for is to make our business sustainable while keeping fair subscription prices.
-We reserve the right to suspend your account if we can't find a solution and our infrustructure suffers from a usage pattern.

 ## Supportress